twetch-inc/assests/terms-and-conditions.md

 *  defame, abuse, harass, stalk, threaten or otherwise violate the legal rights (such as rights of privacy and publicity) of others;
-*  publish, post, upload, distribute or disseminate any "not safe for work" (NSFW), inappropriate, profane, defamatory, infringing, obscene, indecent or unlawful topic, name, material or information, such as:
+*  publish, post, upload, distribute or disseminate any "not safe for work" (NSFW), inappropriate, profane, defamatory, infringing, obscene, indecent or unlawful topic, name, material or information, including, but not limited to:
     *   images or video portraying violence
     *   pornographic images or video
     *   content that involves or suggests sex with minors